aanokh/COIL-Website-Backup/README.md

 You can find the current live website [here](https://coilk12.net/).

-This website was developed from October 2022 to September 2024 as a volunteer project for more than 200 hours.
+This website was developed from October 2022 to August 2024 as a volunteer project for more than 200 hours.

 The platform is built on WordPress, based on the Twenty Twenty-Three theme.
 The webpage layout and design were first created as mockups in Photoshop, and then implemented as custom pages in WordPress.